marinettefunk/ITCPA1-44-Project/README.md

 # ITCPA1-44-Project
-Project for university module, ITCPA1-44.
+> Project for university module, ITCPA1-44.

+⬇️ Download .exe for Programs to run code.

+⬇️ Can also run code with Makefile.

 ## Class President Voting System
 A Class President Voting System needs to be written in C++ and do the following, as indicated in project instructions: